gpdm/TPC-CPNET-simulation/README.md

 Furtherly, `SYSGEN` was used to recompile the kernel, effectively reducing the TMPs (Terminal Message Processors) from original 3 down to 1.

-References will be provided in the [MPM patches](patches/mpm) directories.
+References are provided in the [MP/M patches](patches/mpm) directory.

 As for the 4 CP/M + CP/NET disk images, these include changes in the `SNIOS.ASM` file,